Campeche Baby Tarpon Fishing

 "I first visited the Yucatan Peninsula in December of 2016, and I also hosted trips here in May of 2017 and 2018.
 Scorpion Reef (Spanish: Arrecife Alacranes) is a Marine Reserve Park.
 Sea turtles and exotic birds nest on the five islands in this area.
 There are only a couple of buildings on the main island, and the few people who live here oversee the lighthouse.
 This trip involves a lot of walking, but the size and numbers of the bonefish are worth it." - Brad Staples

 Click Here to go to our Scorpion Atoll page.

-There are four options to get to Merida that we recommend.
-Houston (IAH) to Merida on United Airlines, Dallas (DFW) to Merida on American Airlines, Miami (MIA) to Merida on Aeromexico, or you can fly into Cancun (CUN).
+There are several options to get to Merida outlined in our information packet.
 We feel it’s best to fly from Dallas, Houston, or Miami to Merida, MX (MID).
 From Merida, it’s only about a 90-minute drive to the Ocean View Hotel in Campeche.
 If you fly into Cancun, there is an extra charge for a private shuttle, and the driving time is five to six hours.
-Another route is to fly from Mexico City to Campeche (CPE), and it is about a three-mile drive to the hotel; however, the flights from Mexico City are challenging due to difficulties in negotiating your way through the airport.

 About the Ocean View Hotel